bolito2/disney-/README.md

 ![LMAO](https://i.imgur.com/FqUL9PS.png)

 Hey bro you got any of that Purice Kush, maybe some Hewory or Mogeshank?
 Not even Unteshite?
-I will have to settle with the good old Kincan Dream
+I will have to settle with the good old Kincan Dream.
+OD Kush may be too much 😳😳
 ## I mean, why?
 I've wanted to code a neural network from scratch to practice machine learning for a while, and because NLP is one of the coolest fields right now I decided to make a name generator.
 I know that given that it's a simple model(plain RNN) it will produce mostly gibberish so what better dataset to train it that with weed strain names 👌😂